lanius/hustler/README.rst

     $('#info').text('code is invalid.');
   }, { valid: false });

-And emit a event with conditinal expression:
+And emit a event with conditional expression:

 .. code:: javascript